Guillermo Martínez (baseball): Coaching career

+Toronto Blue Jays

 In 2012, Martínez was hired by the Toronto Blue Jays as a minor league hitting and infield coach.
 On November 16, 2018, he was promoted to the position of hitting coach at the major league level, replacing Brook Jacoby.

 Martínez was ejected prior to the Blue Jays game June 22, 2022 against the Chicago White Sox following a heated lineup card exchange that stemmed from an issue from the June 21 game.
 While exchanging lineup cards, Martínez confronted home plate umpire Doug Eddings about questionable calls made during the previous game.
-On June 24, 2022, MLB suspended Martínez five games for making contact with Eddings and "for his unsportsmanlike conduct during the pregame lineup card exchange."
+On June 24, MLB suspended Martínez five games for making contact with Eddings and "for his unsportsmanlike conduct during the pregame lineup card exchange."
 Martínez was also fined an undisclosed amount.

 On September 30, 2024, Martínez and the Blue Jays parted ways.

+Milwaukee Brewers

+On January 5, 2026, the Milwaukee Brewers hired Martínez to serve as an assistant hitting coach alongside Daniel Vogelbach.